Apikshya/mynote/README.md

 (CrossIcon) on the top-left closes the note editor.

 **Delete Note:
-Use the 🗑️ icon on a note card to delete it.
+Use the (DeleteIcon) icon on a note card to delete it.

 **Color Customization:
 Click the colored circle to change the note color temporarily.